Frontiers of chaotic advection: The structure of the mixed state: Quality and measures of mixing

 for some constant $b>0$, and hence that the exponent in the underlying power law is determined entirely by the boundary conditions.

 Dynamical complexity of polynomial order is also a feature of another class of system.
 Interval exchange transformations~\cite{keane1975interval}, and their generalizations known as piecewise isometries~\cite{goetz2000dynamics} have no hyperbolic behavior, and can be shown to have zero topological entropy~\cite{buzzi2001piecewise}.
-Instead, their complexity comes from discontinuities in the system, and as such can create mixing by cutting and shuffling, rather than stretching and folding~\cite{sturman2012role}.
-A natural place to find isometric dynamics in an engineering scenario is in granular materials.
+Instead, their complexity comes from discontinuities in the system, and as such can create mixing by cutting and shuffling, rather than by stretching and folding \cite{sturman2012role}.
+A natural place to find isometric dynamics is in materials that exhibit highly localized, discontinuous deformations such as slip surfaces and shear bands, e.g., colloidal suspensions, plastics, polymers, alloys and granular matter.
+Moreover, some of these classes of materials, along with valved fluid systems, e.g., piping or vascular networks, multifunctional microfluidic analysis chips, river networks with locks, or the heart, can undergo a combination of cutting and shuffling along with stretching and folding \cite{Smith_discontinuous_2016}.